What kind of volunteer opportunities are available?

 How long until I can actually begin facilitating a course in the jail?

-Volunteers may begin work in the jail after they have completed the OAR application, a background check, OAR Tour and orientation, training and review of curriculum, and observations.
+Volunteers may begin work in the jail after they have first completed and OAR Tour and orientation.
+Only then they will be asked to submit a volunteer application, undergo a background check, undergo training and review of curriculum, and observations.
 On average that process can be three to six months.